 - Economics, Finance, & Analytics

-Cross Elasticity of Demand Definition
+What is Cross Elasticity of Demand?

 Cross elasticity of demand refers to an economic concept that usually measures the responsiveness in the demanded quantity of one good when the price of another product changes.
 Also referred to as the cross-price elasticity of demand, the measurement is calculated by taking the percentage difference in the demanded quantity of one good and then diving it by the percentage difference in the price of another product.

-A Little More on What is Cross Elasticity of Demand
+How is Cross Elasticity of Demand Used?

 Cross elasticity on demand also measures the sensitivity of the demand for a product or service to the variation of the price of a different good or service.
 As such, the subject seeks to determine how much the consumption of product changes when the value and cost of a different product also changes.
 For instance, how much increase in the price of vehicles there is when the price of gasoline declines.
 Or better yet, how much the decrease in the purchase of printers there will be if the price of the printer tub goes up.
 The cross elasticity of demand can be calculated with any products or services.
 Below, you'll learn more about how the relationship between the products impacts whether they are substitutes, complementariness, or independent.